• Skip to primary navigation

 • If frozen, thaw in the refrigerator overnight then heat up on the stove or in the microwave.

-red lentil chili with avocado
+Vegan red lentil chili in a bowl with avocado slices.

-• Butternut squash lentil soup
+• Curry butternut squash chickpea soup

 As always, I hope enjoy this recipe for instant pot vegan red lentil chili that's oil-free!
+If you like the recipe, feel free to rate it and leave a comment.

 Print